Staracle®

 spiral galaxy

-A spiral galaxy in the constellation of Dove.
-It is approximately 46 million lightyears away from earth.
+A globular star cluster in the constellation of Altar.
+It is approximately 7,800 lightyears away from earth.

 NGC 1376